topel-research-group/Bamboozle/README.md

     of the data but not another (e.g Warm vs. Cold results)
 * Refine handling of borderline deletion cases, i.e. a three bp heterozygous event where the first base is just outside the boundary of being reported (see P8352_101 - 000202F:6,205-6,207)
+* In exon_mutations function, find a way to pass the results of deletion function directly into exon_mutations, rather than requiring an intermediate file

 ## Existing codes to incorporate